progmaticltd/homebox/docs/features.md

 Because the folders’ hierarchy will be copied as well, it is possible to migrate from another account very easily.

-## Roundcube Webmail

-There are two webmail available.
-RoundCube, and SOGo.

-RoundCube, comes with the following plugins / features activated by default:

-- Archive
-- Context Menu
-- Emoticons
-- Sieve Rules management, with vacation, automatic answers, etc…
-- Mark as Junk
-- New mail desktop notification
-- Password modification
-- IMAP Subscriptions management
-- Hotkeys support (Ctrl+Enter to send an email)
-- Log the real client IP address to the mail server

-When the master user functionality has been activated, the impersonate plugin is also installed, allowing you to inspect any user's emails directly from the webmail.

-More plugins can be activated very easily, just by specifying their name in the list of plugins.

 ## Automatic copy to the sent folder

 You do not need to configure your mail client to copy emails to the sent folder, this is done automatically for you.
 This is a lot of time saved, especially when sending big emails with attachments: You don't need to upload an email twice.

-## Email access logging

-Each access to the email server is logged in real time, and contains the following information:

-- Source IP address
-- Country
-- Channel (RoundCube, SOGo or IMAP)
-- etc…

-A monthly report is sent to each user, the first of each month, with a summary of access and some statistics.

 ## Privacy features